 One of the most important aspects for differentiating a harness for different types of climbing is Features.
 We chose to grade each harness for this metric and weight it as 20% of a product's final score.
 You can find out which harnesses scored the best and worst regarding features in our main article and can find out exactly what features a harness has and how they performed on the individual product pages.
 Below we go into slightly more detail about specific harness features.

 The vast majority of climbing harnesses have four gear loops, but some have two and some have five or six.
-All of the harnesses that we reviewed had four.
+All of the harnesses that we reviewed have at least four, and a couple have five.
 Gear loops that are larger can hold more gear, while smaller gear loops are lower profile and are more than sufficient for sport or gym climbing.
 Gear loops that are further forward are easier to access, but too far forward and your gear will hit your thighs and get in the way.
 Perhaps a bigger issue is how far back your gear loops are.
 The rear gear loops on the Petzl Sama are all the way on your back, making them much more difficult to access than the more forward gear loops on the Black Diamond Chaos.
 The construction of gear loops also has a part to play.
 Most of our testers were indifferent as to the rigidity of the gear loops, but some preferred the plastic loops on the Black Diamond harnesses while others liked the more flexible loops on the Petzl harnesses.
 Rigid gear loops are often easier to clip and unclip, but can be uncomfortable when used with a backpack or when scraping your way through a squeeze chimney.
-Finally, we found that flat gear loops made it easier to pick out and select the right piece of gear in a hurry, while gear loops designed with a specific dip in them, such as the ones on the AR-395a, often meant that the biners all crowded close in to each other, sometimes overlapping, and made it harder to grab the correct cam quickly.
+Finally, we found that flat gear loops made it easier to pick out and select the right piece of gear in a hurry, while gear loops designed with a specific dip in them, such as the ones on the Arc'teryx models, often meant that the biners all crowded close in to each other, sometimes overlapping, and made it harder to grab the correct cam quickly.

 Most of the time, the risers on the back of harnesses go unnoticed, but every now and again nature calls at the wrong time, and you just can't let the call go to voicemail.
 In situations like this, it's nice to have risers that can be dropped with haste.
 Plastic buckles like the ones on the Petzl Sama are nice and quick, but they are quite bulky compared with the hook system used on most of the other harnesses.
 The Arc'teryx AR-395a uses one hook that is easy to use while the BD Chaos uses two hooks.
 We would never choose a climbing harness based on the elastic risers, but if you can't decide between two and nature calls you a lot, make your life easier with a harness that has one riser attachment rather than two.